 Both an A/C and a dehumidifier are capable of controlling moisture, but only the dehumidifier is optimized for the task.
 Dehumidifiers are useful when you want to control moisture without controlling temperature, such as during muggy fall and spring days.
 A dehumidifier also comes in handy for controlling excess moisture that may overwhelm your A/C’s cooling abilities.
 This is more likely to occur if your air conditioner is old or oversized for your home.

-To learn more about how an A/C and a dehumidifier can keep your home comfortable, please contact us at Sherlock Heating & Air Conditioning.
+To learn more about how an A/C and a dehumidifier can keep your home comfortable, please contact us at Sherlock Plumbing, Heating & Air.
 We proudly offer our service and expertise to customers in the San Diego area.